-- a. the activity or event is located more than 25 miles from the campus from which travel originates; and - b. the travel is: - (1) required by a student organization properly registered at the university; or - (2) funded by and requires use of a vehicle owned or leased by the university.
+- 1. the activity or event is located more than 25 miles from the campus from which travel originates; and - 2. the travel is: - a. required by a student organization properly registered at the university; or - b. funded by and requires use of a vehicle owned or leased by the university.